 - Individual responses are confidential.

 - Names of individual graduates are not published.

 - Individual responses are not shared with anyone.

 - Individual salary responses are not published or connected to an individual's job title or employer.

 - Salary data is shown in aggegate by major and college, where a sufficient number of responses are received.
 Median is shown if four or more salaries are reported.
 The 25th and 75th percentiles are shown if 12 or more salaries are reported.

-- Medians are reported based on professional recommendation by the Office of Assessment and Evaluation.
+- Medians are reported based on recommendation of university personnel with expertise in assessment and evaluation.
 Averages can be skewed by outliers.

 - Career and Professional Development has administered this data collection on behalf of the university beginning with the 2003-2004 graduates.